insen/blog/_posts/2017-09-27-DevOps-Making-A-Start.md

 -   Automation - *everything repetitive should be automated.*
 -   Monitoring Dashboards - *all process information, tests, builds, deploys, operations, features, analytics should be monitored and available.*

 Essentially, the practises above together cumulate into a CI/CD pipeline.
-How sophisticated/refined your CI/CD pipeline is, is one of the key technological measures of a DevOps oriented teams' maturity level.
+How sophisticated/refined your CI/CD pipeline is, is one of the key technological measures of a DevOps oriented team's maturity level.

 So then the question driving a group trying to adopt a DevOps-y approach to software service delivery is, most likely, this